 - 1. Apply a maximum of 2 foliar treatments per season. - 2.
-In situations where resistance has been detected or the risk is considered to be high always apply QoI fungicides in mixtures (where permitted) with non-cross resistant fungicides.
+Use QoI fungicides only in mixtures with non-cross resistant fungicides.
 At the chosen rate, the respective partner(s) on its/ their own has/ have to provide effective disease control.
 Refer to manufacturers recommendations for rates. - 3.
 Apply QoI fungicides in programs with fungicides of different mode of actions. - 4.
-Avoid Qol fungicides for seed production. - 5.
-Apply Qol fungicide based products at effective rates and intervals according to manufactures" recommendations. - 6.
+Although QoI fungicides for seed production should be avoided, the very limited amount of different modes of action available for rice blast control could justify QoI uses (in mixtures) only in areas without confirmed QoI resistance. - 5.
+Apply QoI fungicide based products at effective rates and intervals according to manufactures" recommendations. - 6.
 To keep good field sanitation, avoid transplanting diseased seedlings, remove or destroy primary infection source e.g. left-over seedlings, infested straw and chaff.

-Qol - Seed treatment applications in Rice
+Qol - seedling box, paddy granule or seed treatment applications in Rice

-Qols are and will be used as seed treatment products.
+Qols are and will be used as seedling box, paddy granule or seed treatment products.